EVON's Bio-intensive Methods

 Strong roots produce a strong plant if they have healthy soil to grow.
 Notice that tomato roots go much deeper than others.
 This is a reason to prepare a 2 foot deep bed for tomatoes.

 Urine as Fertilizer.
 Cow and human urine are good fertilizers.

 - Farming Calendars -- can be adapted to each microclimate of Nepal with appropriate shifts based on if the climate is warmer or colder than Patalekhet.

 FRUIT AND NUT TREE CULTIVATION

 How to plant and manage fruit and nut trees: VERY IMPORTANT!
 Good planting means good production.
 Planting a tree is an investment for future income.
 If you follow instructions, you will get good results.

 Daniel Formulation -- a treatment for several insect pests, including aphids, made with local materials.

 Kumre Kira (White Grub) are very difficult to control.
 Hand picking is effective.
 Light trapping stops theadult beetles from reproducing.
 A small CFL (or other) bulb is suspended over a basin of water with a small amount of vegetable oil.
 Beetles are attracted to the light, fall in the water and die.
 It also catches some moths.
 In one night we sometimes catch more than 100 beetles in one basin.
 We have tried Metarhizium Anisoplaea with uncertain results, and nematodes are also inconclusive.
 Other treatments like ketuke (agave) and neem products were not effective.

 - Gobar Goop -- a formulation of local resources to help prevent & heal tree wounds and infections.

-***Also see "EVON's Insect & Disease Inventory and Treatments" below for additional pest treatment strategies.
+***Also see "EVON's Insect & Disease Inventory and Treatments" under Research for additional pest treatment strategies.